 Though Spring, it was a very hot day and the afternoon sun was burning.
 We had expected to be defeated by the heat on our walk from Vatican City to Trastevere.
 However, the Passeggiata del Gianicolo proved to be a wonderful oasis.

-You get to walk in the shadow of beautiful, tall trees (“real trees”, as Mathieu would say), away from the crowds, and with very few cars passing by you.
+On Gianicolo Hill, you get to walk in the shadow of beautiful, tall trees (“real trees”, as Mathieu would say), away from the crowds, and with very few cars passing by you.
 And every now and then you come across belvedere spots, with a few benches to take a rest.
-On one such bench, Mathieu even took a short nap with his head in my lap!
+On one such bench, Mathieu even took a short nap with his head in my lap.

 Fontana del’Acqua Paola

 At the other end of the Passeggiata del Gianicolo, you will come across Fontana Del’Acqua Paola.
-It is also known as Il Fontanone (The Big Fountain) and its white marble was taken from the ruins of the Roman Temple of Minerva.
+Also known as Il Fontanone (The Big Fountain), it’s a colossal white fountain that can be seen in Rome’s Trastevere neighborhood.